 Diesel, as an economic good, is normal and ordinary.
 As for most such goods and services, change in quantity of diesel demand depends essentially on changes in (a) its own price, (b) disposable income, (c) price of complements, (d) price of supplements, and (e) price of alternatives / substitutes.
 The impact of changes in own price is summarised in the measure of own-price elasticity of demand.
 The impact of changes in disposable income is summarised in the measure of income elasticity of demand.
-The impact of changes in disposable income is summarised in the measure of elasticity of demand.
-The impact of changes in price of complements, supplements, and substitutes are included in the respective measure of cross-price elasticity of demand.
+The impact of changes in prices of complements, supplements, and substitutes are included in the respective measure of cross-price elasticity of demand.
 The complementary goods for diesel are those that use it as fuel (for example, motor vehicles, railway engines, motorised vessels, pump-sets, generator-sets; cf. section 1 on uses of diesel).
 In the present state of technology, there often is high degree of technological specificity precluding alternative fuel-use.
 This imparts strong complementarity in demand for diesel (or indeed any fuel).
 The existing stock of such complementary goods, that principally use diesel as input / fuel, constitutes a very large constituency of economic agents.
 Feasibility of reform options is strongly influenced by their strength in the political-economy.
 Unfortunately, weaknesses in the institutional mechanism have led to growth in both intensive and extensive use of diesel.